snowballquantitative/snowballquantitative.github.io/article.md

 We have highly competitive members where most of whom have Ph.D. degrees in Computer Science and top-tier publications, Olympiad medal.

 # Strategies
-We are operating multiple factor-based long-biased and long-short hedged strategies.
+We are operating multiple factor-based long-short hedged strategies.

 # Performance
 We are recording annualized Sharpe ratio of 2.07 since inception.